Three Common Questions from Egg Donors

 1. How does egg donor compensation work?

-Compensation for an egg donor can vary, but at The Donor Source, our egg donors can receive between $5,500 to $8,000 for a first-time donation cycle.
+Compensation for an egg donor can vary, but at The Donor Source, our egg donors can receive compensation starting at $8,000 for first-time donors.
 This amount can vary per location as donor eggs are sought at a higher rate in some areas across the country.
 Repeat egg donors (those who have completed more than one cycle) usually see an increase of $500 to $1,000 after each donation.
 You can learn more about egg donor compensation here.

 1. Will it hurt to donate my eggs?